operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/migration.md

 ---
-link: Migrating pre-v1.0.0 Projects
+link: Migrating Projects from pre-v1.0.0 to the latest release
-linkTitle: Migrating pre-v1.0.0 Projects
+linkTitle: Migrating from pre-v1.0.0 to latest
-weight: 6
+weight: 200
-description: Instructions for migrating a Ansible-based project built prior to v1.0.0 to use the new Kubebuilder-style layout.
+description: Instructions for migrating an Ansible-based operator built prior to `v1.0.0` to use a Kubebuilder-style.
 ---

 ## Overview

-The motivations for the new layout are related to bringing more flexibility to users and part of the process to [Integrating Kubebuilder and Operator SDK][integration-doc].
+The v1.0 release improves upon prior `operator-sdk` releases with a new project structure and CLI, each of which enhances project extensibility and customizability.
+These design changes are influenced by [`kubebuilder`](https://book.kubebuilder.io/).

+**Note:** It is recommended that you have your project upgraded to the latest SDK release version (0.19.x+) before following the steps in this guide to migrate to the new layout.
+However, the steps might work from previous versions as well.
+In this case, if you find an issue which is not covered here then check the previous [Migration Guides][migration-doc] which might help out.

 ### What was changed